mjamore/recipes/README.md

 	- Limit category for new recipe entries to the categories that already exist in the database
 	- Fix modal animation
 	- Make stateful modal windows so each recipe with have a unique URL
-	- Split Sass into separate files
+	- Gulp doesn't appear to be concatonating CSS/JS into single file

 ### Completed:
 	√ Only show 'Tags:' label on search results if tags exists on object